erpframework/fullscreen-salesforce-schema-builder/README.md

-fullscreen-schema-browser
+Fullscreen Salesforce Schema Builder
 =========================

-A Chrome plugin to make the Schema Browser occupy the maximum browser window area.
+A Chrome extension to make the Salesforce Schema Builder occupy the maximum browser window area.